 Should it get too hot to wander the streets of Milan you can spend a day in of the city’s outdoor swimming pools.
 Know that enter the water if you’re wearing a swim cap (and obviously swim suit) but you can buy one for a relatively modest price at the entrance.
 If you haven’t brought a swim suit at e.g. Calzedonia,Yamamay, H&M which you can find everywhernin the city.
 Admissions fees are around €7-10.
 The outdoor swimming pools are open from the beginning of June till the end of August.

-Ferragosto is a very important holiday in Italy, shops are closed and it can be difficult to find a table at a restaurant unless you book because, although it is true that most Italians tradtionally go away on vacation in August, more and more people choose other periods and today Milan is no longer completely empty.
+Ferragosto is a very important holiday in Italy but shops are no longer required to close on this day though so most big stores in the center are open.
+It can be difficult to find a table at a restaurant unless you book because, although it is true that most Italians tradtionally go away on vacation in August, more and more people choose other periods and today Milan is no longer completely empty.
 Ferragosto is a religious holiday celebrating the Assumption of Mary.
 According to Italians it is also the hottest day of the year and is celebrated with lots of good food and wine.
 Below is a list of things taking place on and around August 15th.

 All the city’s other outdoor swimming pools are open on August 15th, read more about them here.

-You can visit all the city’s civic museums free of charge on August 15th.
+You can visit almost all museums and all the city’s civic museums free of charge on August 15th.
 Find out where they are here.